Are You Truly Killing at the Comedy Open Mics?

 Validate Your Performance Level

-You may not be aware of this, but if you have a smartphone, you can easily and objectively verify the level that you are performing at by using a few common apps that you most like already have installed:
+You may not be aware of this, but if you have a smartphone, you can easily and objectively verify the level at which you are performing by using a few common apps that you most likely already have installed:

-I say this because objective evaluations are focused on the actual audience laughter results you are able generate when you hit the stage, without regard to the type of comedy material you are delivering (some people won’t care for your comedy material no matter how much audience laughter you generate with your routine).
+I say this because objective evaluations focus on the actual audience laughter results you generate when you hit the stage, without regard to the type of comedy material you are delivering (some people won’t care for your comedy material, no matter how much audience laughter you generate with your routine).

-In order to move beyond the open mic scene, your stand-up comedy will need to generate high laughter levels when performing most any audience — not just occasionally or sporadically.
+In order to move beyond the open mic scene, your stand-up comedy must generate high laughter levels with most audiences — not just occasionally or sporadically.
 Again, you can simply use your smartphone to confirm this.

-Here are 5 solid recommendations that you may want to strongly consider if you are killing at comedy open mic nights and want to progress as rapidly as possible in world of stand-up comedy (ie: moving towards paid gigs):
+Here are 5 solid recommendations that you may want to strongly consider if you are killing at comedy open mic nights and want to progress as rapidly as possible in the world of stand-up comedy (i.e., moving towards paid gigs):

-One of the mistakes many comedians make when they start getting big laughs on stage is continue to deliver the same 3-7 minutes of stand-up comedy material when they perform.
+One of the mistakes many comedians make when they start getting big laughs on stage is continuing to deliver the same 3-7 minutes of stand-up comedy material every time they perform.
+This not only stunts growth but also limits your appeal to bookers looking for fresh, versatile talent.

 Optimally, an opening act needs to have 10-15 solid minutes of material.
 And ultimately, you want to be able to deliver 45+ minutes of solid stand-up comedy material.

-The only way to demonstrate that you have enough material to be considered for an opening act spot (or a middle act spot for that matter) is to rotate your stand-up comedy material — and continue to kill on stage when you do.
+To truly stand out, you must rotate your material — consistently delivering new and engaging content while maintaining your comedic rhythm.
+The only way to demonstrate that you have enough material to be considered for an opening act spot (or a middle act spot, for that matter) is to rotate your stand-up comedy material — and continue to kill on stage when you do.

-If the only stand-up comedy material you can do is “dick jokes” or adult material, you are painting yourself in a corner and limiting your gig opportunities for several reasons:
+If the only stand-up comedy material you can do is “dick jokes” or adult material, you are painting yourself into a corner and limiting your gig opportunities for several reasons:

 But that’s not all…